- Fees are generally 30 to 50 percent less than in private practice.

-- The students in the D.M.D.
-Student Dental Clinic need to treat patients who need comprehensive (all-inclusive) dental services and need procedures that range from simple to moderately difficult: a combination of dental cleanings, fillings, simple extractions/root canals, crowns, bridges, and/or dentures.
+- Students need to treat patients who need comprehensive (all-inclusive) dental services and need procedures that range from simple to moderately difficult: a combination of dental cleanings, fillings, simple extractions/root canals, crowns, bridges, and/or dentures.

 - If you are screened and not selected as a patient we will notify you by mail.

 - Selected patients must commit to at least two three-hour appointments each month until the treatment plan is completed or the patient is referred to another dentist.

 - D.M.D.
 Student Dental Center fees are generally 30 to 50 percent less than in private practice.
 Patients are required to pay for routine care at each appointment.
 For extensive treatment, such as crowns or dentures, payment plans may be arranged.